Useful things you need to know about Kyiv (Kiev) Ukraine

-Here you will find all you need to know about the important stuff for your visit to Kiev in Ukraine.
+Here you will find all you need to know about the important stuff for your visit to Kiev (Kyiv) in Ukraine.

 The official language is Ukrainian which uses the Cyrillic alphabet.
 Most Ukrainian’s speak Russian, but many younger people have some knowledge of English.
 Almost all restaurants and bars in the centre of Kiev (Kyiv) have menu’s in English.